-This short guide shows you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10.
+Here’s a short guide showing you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10 and 20.04 LTS.

-Ubuntu 19.10 will show icons for mounted drives on the Ubuntu Dock.
-This change makes it easier to access removable drives, SD cards, USB thumb sticks, and remote mounts regardless of which app you’re currently using.
+Icons for mounted drives on the Ubuntu Dock appear on the Ubuntu Dock by default.
+This features makes it easy to access removable drives, SD cards, USB thumb sticks, and remote mounts regardless of which app you’re currently using.

 You insert a USB stick, an SD card and, or external drive and —BAM!
 An icon for it instantly appears in the Ubuntu Dock.